LogtalkDotOrg/logtalk.org/_pages/learning.md

 The debugger supports several handy options.
 Type `h` or `?` at its prompt for inline help.
 Consult the user manual section on [debugging](https://logtalk.org/manuals/userman/debugging.html) for further information.

-To terminate the debugging session, you can turn off the debugger and recompile the files in normal (or optimized mode):
+To terminate the debugging session, you can turn off the debugger and recompile the files in normal (or optimized) mode:

 ```
 ?- debugger::nodebug.